Apply for funding

 Duration and value

-The duration of a catalyst grant is up to a maximum 24 months.
+The duration of a Catalyst Grant is up to a maximum 24 months.
 The maximum value is £25,000.
-There is no fixed minimum value for our catalyst grants, and we encourage applications for any amount up to the maximum.
+There is no fixed minimum value for our Catalyst Grants, and we encourage applications for any amount up to the maximum.
 Funds can cover salary costs, research expenses and consumables.

 Eligibility